-Any child napping at one of our preschools needs a sheet and blanket, or a small child's bedding/sleeping bag, for their mat or cot, which must fit inside their cubby.
+Any child napping at one of our preschools needs a sheet and blanket, or a small child's bedding/sleeping bag which must fit inside their cubby.
 Small pillows are optional.
-This includes any child enrolled at the Rosenberg Center or taking a nap in the Extended Day Program.
+This includes any child enrolled for the full day at any of our programs.

-California state licensing regulations require that bedding be stored in a bag or box that can be closed; bags with pull strings for closure work well.
 All items need to be clearly labeled with your child's first and last name.
 Bedding will be sent home each Friday and should be laundered and then brought back to preschool on Monday.

-State licensing also requires each child enrolled in a full day program to rest on their individual cot for 30 minutes.
+State licensing requires each child enrolled in a full day program to rest on their individual cot for 30 minutes.
 Children who aren't asleep after 30 minutes will be permitted to draw and read on their cot for an additional 30 minutes after which they will be permitted to get up and engage in quiet indoor activities.